What is an exemption and why do I need one?

 The SWISSCARE Student Switzerland insurance plan covers all benefits of the mandatory Swiss national health insurance scheme KVG-LaMal.
-The exemption is a “waiver” from the obligation to have a Swiss national health insurance and is only possible for a very limited group of individuals (e.g. foreign students, interns, trainees,au-pairs) who are in Switzerland temporarily.
-After filling out this exemption form and sending all requested documents to SWISSCARE as pdf files and in good quality, our team will stamp, sign and send these documents directly to the responsible cantonal authorities.
+The exemption is a “waiver” from the obligation to have Swiss national health insurance and is only possible for a very limited group of individuals (e.g. foreign students, interns, trainees, au-pairs) who are in Switzerland temporarily.
+After filling out the exemption form (you will receive one after completing your online application) and sending all requested documents to SWISSCARE as pdf files and in good quality, our team will stamp, sign and send these documents directly to the responsible cantonal authorities.
 Upon reception of the documents, the cantonal authority will verify whether you are eligible for exemption according to article 2 paragraph 4 of the Swiss Ordinance on Health Insurance (KVV, OaMal).
 Depending on the authority concerned, the verification process can take a few weeks or even several months.
 Once the concerned authorities have rendered a decision, it will be sent directly to the insured.
 Unfortunately, Swisscare is not informed and can not obtain any information concerning this process.

 Does this mean that I can be exempted from paying for my health insurance?

 The premiums are due and the exemption procedure has no impact on the obligation to pay for the insurance premiums.

 According to Swiss law, it is mandatory for every resident in Switzerland to obtain health insurance coverage in accordance with the regulations set in the Swiss Health Insurance Act.
 However, for certain individuals such as foreign students, or interns, there is an option to waive this obligation and to obtain private health insurance coverage, as long as the benefits are equivalent to those required by the Swiss Health Insurance Act.
 During the exemption procedure, this is what the authorities verify.